CoderWarren/CoderWarren.github.io/_pages/about.md

 Hello, I'm Warren, a PhD student in the [Theory Group](https://www.cs.toronto.edu/theory/) at the [University of Toronto](https://www.utoronto.ca/)'s [Department of Computer Science](https://web.cs.toronto.edu/).
 I am very fortunate to be supervised by [Faith Ellen](https://www.cs.toronto.edu/~faith/).

-Previously, I obtained my Master's degree at the University of Toronto under the great supervision of [Yang Xu](http://www.cs.toronto.edu/~yangxu/index.html).
+Previously, I obtained my Master's degree at the University of Toronto under the supervision of [Yang Xu](http://www.cs.toronto.edu/~yangxu/index.html).
 My Bachelor's was also obtained at the University of Toronto.

 My research interest is in Distributed Computing, particularly fault tolerance and asynchrony.